madmaxoft/StringMapSpeedTest/README.md

 StdUnorderedMapStdString: Clearing the containers took 7316 msec
 ```
 This happens for both Debug and Release variants of the build, at least on Windows 8.1 with MSVC2019 as the compiler and CDB as the debugger, with Qt 5.12.1; I haven't tested on other platforms (yet).

+## Compiling
+You need Qt development libraries, QtCreator, a C++11 compiler and CMake.
+Open the CMakeLists.txt file in QtCreator and configure the project, as usual.
+Switch to Release build, build and run.
+Try running within QtCreator with the debugger attached, or standalone without the debugger, to see the difference.

+To run the resulting executable without QtCreator on Windows, you will need to "deploy" the Qt libraries to that executable.
+Navigate to your `QtBaseFolder/bin` and run `windeployqt path/to/StringMapSpeedTest.exe`, this will copy the needed Qt libraries next to the executable.